Modular value: 20 credits

 have familiarity with concerns about the ethics of research

-write a critical appraisal of a research paper drawing on issues discussed in the module
+write a comparative appraisal of two research papers drawing on issues discussed in the module